rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 the end of a section is still always defined by exclusion (see "last nodes").
 With that regards, the definition of end-marker nodes is consistent with the definition of parent containers.

+**CLARIFICATION**
+a section either has an end-marker node, or it doesn't - never multiple such nodes